kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![bordered iphone](./images/delete-pending-notification.png)

-## Custom Notifications
-Create notification content extension

-TODO: add some kind of intro / theory on extensions.
-This should really be an entire theory section.
-Also explain what UNNotificationContentExtension protocol is (and briefly  mention its methods) and mention audio & video playback.  https://developer.apple.com/reference/usernotificationsui/unnotificationcontentextension
+## Notification Content Extensions

 Another major change to notifications in iOS 10 is the introduction of Notification Content extensions.
 They allow you to provide a custom interface for the expanded version of your notifications.

-Like all extensions, they come with some limitations.

-### Notification Content Extensions
+Interaction is limited—the notification view won't pass along gestures, but the extension can update the view in response to *actions*, which you'll learn about a little later.

+Extensions are built with the **UNNotificationContentExtension** protocol, which your extension view controller must adopt.
+The protocol defines optional methods that notify the extension when it's being presented, help it respond to actions, and assist in media playback.

+The interface can contain anything you might place in a view, including playable media like video and audio.
+However, they run under a separate binary from your app, and don't have direct access to its resources.
+For this reason, any resources they require that aren't included in the extension bundle are passed via attachments of type **UNNotificationAttachment**.

+### Creating an Extension with an Attachment

+Time to dive in and build your first Notification Content extension!

-Select **New -> Target** in Xcode and then in the iOS section choose **Application Extension**.
+Select **File -> New -> Target** in Xcode and then in the iOS section choose **Application Extension**.
 In the detail pane, select **Notification Content** and then select **Next**.
 Enter **ContentExtension** in the Product Name, choose Swift as the language, and select **Finish**.
+If prompted, choose to **Activate** the scheme.
+TODO: is it awkward to just select the team here?

 ![width=90% bordered](./images/content-extension-setup.png)